 Sometimes, the parties are too far apart on key issues to settle.
 Or, one party wants a trial for legal or emotional reasons.
 Such a trial usually takes place before the judge without a jury.
 An appeal may be possible in some situations.

 Marriage dissolution almost always means significant changes for everyone involved.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
 Convenient payment plans are available.

 How did we do?